otrv4/otrv4/otrv4.md

 OTRv4 introduces Client Profiles.
 A Client Profile has an arbitrary number of fields.
-At minimum, a Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, Ed448 long-term public keys, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+At minimum, a Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, a Ed448 long-term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
 It has variable length.